 What the Writing Center Can Do for You

-The Writing Center is located in the Hurley Convergence Center Room 430 and offers assistance on all types of writing projects: reports, papers, cover letters and resumes, white papers, and research projects.
+The Writing Center is located in the Hurley Convergence Center room 430 and offers assistance with all types of writing projects including reports, papers, cover letters and resumes, and research projects.
 The Writing Center can also help you prepare for in-class essay exams and for standardized tests that include essays such as the Praxis I writing exam.